docksal/docksal/README.md

 fin project create
 ```

-The wizard will guide you throught creation of new project using any of setups below.
-The wizard will create
+The wizard will guide you throught creation of new project using any of Instant Boilerplate Projects below.
-a proper Docker containers stack, depending on the project choice, and install a working empty project
+The wizard will create the proper Docker containers stack depending on the project choice, and install
-preconfigured for running in Docksal, that you can build upon.
+a working empty project preconfigured for running in Docksal, that you can build upon.

 ## Instant Boilerplate Projects